 Sustainability is part of our DNA

-Savings and investments should be available for all.
-Nordnet’s ambition is to give private savers access to the same information, tools and services as professional investors, combined with a transparent approach and low costs.
-We do this by engaging in the public debate on savings and investments, and educating in the area through our savings economists.
+Educating in personal finance and engaging in the public debate is an important part of our objective of democratizing savings and investments.
+We produce engaging content that can provide inspiration in savings, and distribute it in both our own and external channels.
 An example of how we improve the conditions for savers is our opinion work for more customer-friendly conditions in pension savings.
-In April 2021, a new law will come into force, which means that a cost ceiling for the transfer of pension savings between different pension companies will be introduced, in line with what Nordnet has advocated.
+In April 2021, a new law came into force, which means that a cost ceiling for the transfer of pension savings between different pension companies was introduced, in line with what Nordnet has advocated.
 Other examples of issues where Nordnet engage to promote better savings terms include the opportunity to participate in IPOs through investment savings accounts (ISK), the conditions for private pension savings in Sweden and Norway, and the amount limit for the Danish share savings account.

 We compensate for our carbon footprint

 We strive to have as little negative impact on the environment as possible.
 We are climate offsetting for our greenhouse gas emissions every year by planting trees in collaboration with small-scale farmers in Bolivia.
 The project, called ArBolivia, is certified in accordance with Plan Vivo.
-Nordnet is climate positive in the sense that we compensated for 110 percent of our greenhouse gas emissions in 2019.
+We compensated for 110 percent of our greenhouse gas emissions in 2020.

 Each year, we prepare a report in accordance with the Global Reporting Initiative (GRI), the world’s most widespread framework for sustainability reporting.
 Click here for our latest sustainability report.